espenhogbakk/high-hill-bits-web/sbms-monitor/terms.markdown

 ---
-title: "Anchor Watch Terms of Use"
+title: "SBMS Monitor Terms of Use"
 layout: legal
 updated: 22.02.2024
 ---

 ## Plain English

-If you subscribe to Anchor Watch, you can use it, unfettered, until that subscription period ends.
+If you subscribe to SBMS Monitor, you can use it, unfettered, until that subscription period ends.

 ## Legal Speak